 For additional information about JROTC, contact retired Col. Jerry Hadley, IPS JROTC Director of Army Instruction, at 317.226.3915 or firstname.lastname@example.org.

 The focus of Army JROTC is reflected in its mission, “To motivate young people to be better citizens.”
 JROTC accomplishes this mission by providing educational opportunities and lifelong skills to America’s youth.
-The Character Education Partnership identifies programs that build character as those with less violence; higher self-esteem; less absenteeism; higher achievement scores and academic performance; more connected to school; engaged in lessons; and committed to success.
+The Character Education Partnership identifies programs that build character as those with less violence, higher self-esteem, less absenteeism, higher achievement scores and academic performance, greater connections to school, engagement in lessons, and commitment to success.
 JROTC is such a program.

 The curriculum helps cadets develop lifelong leadership and decision making skills.
 These attributes are exhibited on a daily basis in the cadet chain of command and set a model for the student body to emulate.
 In IPS, cadets take JROTC as an elective class on a daily basis, Monday through Friday, and on one of those days they are required to wear the JROTC uniform.
 Incoming freshmen cadets can receive credit for physical education through participation in JROTC.
 The curriculum supports the school’s mission and mandates by integrating technology, linking content to state standards, integrating reading and writing, and providing character and financial education.
 In a recent evaluation that led to accreditation by the Southern Association of Colleges and Schools (SACS), the quality assurance review team noted, “… [JROTC] serves to reinforce the competencies taught in the other academic subjects in which students are enrolled.”